TOMToolkit/tom_regions/README.md

-tom-regions
+tom_regions
 ===========

-tom-regions has the database structures for dealing with HEALPix skymaps and making queries if points are in the skymap (for a galaxy map) or the probability of being in a region of the skymap (for a nonlocalized event map).
+tom_regions has the database structures for dealing with HEALPix skymaps and making queries if points are in the skymap (for a galaxy map) or the probability of being in a region of the skymap (for a nonlocalized event map).

 Quick start
 -----------